codeonlyjs/website/content/guide/routerBasics.md

-Just create the anchor elements (eg: `<a href="/about">`) as per normal and the router will automatically detect clicks on in-app links and invoke the router load the page.
+Just create the anchor elements (eg: `<a href="/about">`) as per normal and the router will automatically detect clicks on in-app links and invoke the router to load the page.

 ```js
 {